Penny Hardaway – your favorite player’s favorite player!

 So enjoy a few clips that I proudly recorded and watched over and over again until I wore out my VCR heads.

 UPDATE: On April 1st of 2016, I got to interview Penny Hardaway and it ended with him thanking me for “my knowledge of the game.”
 Yeah, I’ll be bragging about that moment for a very long time.
-(Interview will be posted soon).
+Here’s him talking about the best moments between him and Michael Jordan during that interview.